gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Hurray.
 Hurray."
-It placed its lens back in its head and stuck out its hand.
+It placed its lens back in its head and stuck out its manipulator.
 "Thank you."

 "Um..."
 Maddy and Gumption glanced at each other.
-Maddy reached out hesitantly and shook the bot's hand, grateful that it was the one with the fingers rather than the clamp.
+Maddy reached out hesitantly and shook the bot's manipulator, grateful that it was the one with the fingers rather than the clamp.
 "You're welcome?